-After the great experiences on Robben Island and climbing Table Mountain, I again called upon the tour desk at the Westin Cape Town for a full-day Cape Peninsula tour.
+After the great experiences on Robben Island and Climbing Table Mountain, I again called upon the tour desk at the Westin Cape Town for a Cape Peninsula tour.
 It arranged for a day-long tour with a private guide.
 Although private guides are more expensive, they provide important advantages when trying to see a lot of things in short period of time.

 Camps Bay and the Twelve Apostles

-Heading south from central Cape Town, the first stop was at Camps Bay.
-Camps Bay, a small picturesque portion of Table Bay, sits next to a wealthy community of the same name.
+Heading south from central Cape Town, the guide made the first stop at Camps Bay.
+Camps Bay, a small, picturesque portion of Table Bay, sits next to a wealthy community of the same name.
 The Twelve Apostles is a series of prominent cliffs and peaks that are part of Table Mountain National Park and the mountains that form the spine of the Cape Peninsula.

 Hout Bay and Seal Island

 Proceeding south down the coast, the next stop was Hout Bay.
 Entering the town, we passed through one of the townships that are home to the vast majority of Black South Africans.

-Hout Bay is known for great fishing, including Yellowtail and longfin tuna, and a variety of leisure and tourist activities.
-On my short visit I had time for a boat ride to Seal Island for an up-close look at Cape Fur seals.
+Hout Bay is known for great fishing, including Yellowtail and Longfin tuna, and a variety of leisure and tourist activities.
+On my journey down the peninsula, I had just time enough for a boat ride to Seal Island for an up-close look at Cape Fur seals.